Maximizing Cash Flow: Strategies for Vending Machine Operators

 Route Management Has a Direct Impact on Cash Flow

-Vending route management affects fuel costs, labor time, and inventory efficiency.
-Poor routing increases expenses without increasing revenue.
+Route management affects fuel costs, labor time, and inventory efficiency.
+And when routing is sloppy, expenses climb without revenue climbing with it.

 • Consolidate service stops geographically